withastro/starlight/.changeset/mean-icons-sneeze.md

 '@astrojs/starlight': patch
 ---

-Dedupes sitemap link tags in the head.
+Deduplicates sitemap link tags in the head.

 When [enabling sitemap](https://starlight.astro.build/guides/customization/#enable-sitemap) in Starlight, a `<link rel="sitemap" href="/sitemap-index.xml">` tag is automatically added to the head of each page.
 Manually specifying sitemap link tags using the Starlight [`head` configuration option](https://starlight.astro.build/reference/configuration/#head) or the [`head` frontmatter field](https://starlight.astro.build/reference/frontmatter/#head) will now override the default sitemap link tag added by Starlight.